Nationwide Insurance Logo

 Nationwide Insurance Emblem

-The insurance company had always used the eagle symbol in the background of the letter “N.” An exception was the 16-year break when a simple frame with a signature replaced the traditional emblem.
-After a long pause, the bird returned to its original place.
-It does not look the same as before: it has no claws, its feathers are more voluminous, and its beak is extended forward.
+The insurance company has always used the symbol of an eagle on the background of the letter “N.” The exception was a 16-year break, during which a simple signature frame replaced the traditional emblem.
+After a long hiatus, the bird is back in its place.
+It looks different from before: it has no claws, its feathers are more voluminous, and its beak is stretched forward.

 The typography has not changed since 1998.
-The lettering is based on the Yorkten Bold typeface by Jeremy Dooley.
-Another analog is the Uniform Bold geometric sans serif typeface from Miller Type Foundry.
+The lettering is based on Jeremy Dooley’s Yorkten Bold font.
+Another analog is the geometric sans serif typeface Uniform Bold by Miller Type Foundry.

 Nationwide Insurance Symbol

-After the redesign, the lettering is black, and the blue elements are darker (# 2851AB).
-The selection of the palette was made by the advertising agency Chermayeff & Geismar & Haviv.
+After the redesign, the lettering is now black, and the blue elements are darker (#2851AB).
+The advertising agency Chermayeff & Geismar & Haviv handled the palette selection.